wp931120/AiWeb/README.md

 # AI applications web
-An AI applications web developed by python using Django Web Framework
+An AI applications web developed by python based on Django Web Framework

 ### The style of mainpage:
 ![Alt text](/img/web_1.png)